Terms of Service

 22. Are there any limitations to the use of Software?

 Yes.
-Software, including all related documentation accompanying the Software (“Software Documents”), is for your own personal, non-commercial use and may not be distributed, transferred or sold.
+Software, including all related documentation accompanying the Software (“Software Documents”), is for your own non-commercial personal, family or household use and may not be distributed, transferred or sold.
 All Software and Software Documents remain our property or that of our licensors or content providers, as applicable.
 You agree to take reasonable steps to protect Software and Software Documents from theft, loss or damage.
 You must review and agree to any applicable end user licence agreement of Storm, our licensors or content providers.
 Unless otherwise provided in the applicable end user licence agreement, all end user licence agreements will terminate upon termination of the applicable Service Agreement.

 Proprietary Rights

-23. Is the content that I access through the Services subject to any intellectual property rights?
+24. Is the content that I access through the Services subject to any intellectual property rights?

-You further acknowledge that, except where expressly stated otherwise, all Equipment, Software, content, documentation, processes, designs, technologies, materials and all other things comprising the Services are owned by Storm, its licensors or its suppliers and are protected by applicable copyrights, trade-marks, patents, trade secrets and/or other proprietary rights and laws.
+You further acknowledge that, except where expressly stated otherwise, all Equipment, Software, content, documentation, processes, designs, technologies, materials and all other things comprising the Services are owned by Storm, its licensors or its suppliers and are protected by applicable copyrights, trademarks, patents, trade secrets and/or other proprietary rights and laws.

-24. Do I have any rights to the content that I provide in connection with the Services?
+25. Do I have any rights to the content that I provide in connection with the Services?

 Yes.
-Storm does not claim ownership of information, materials, software or other content (collectively, the “Content”) that you post, upload, input, provide, submit or otherwise transmit to Storm or any third party, using the Services.
-However, you agree that by posting, uploading, inputting, providing, submitting or otherwise transmitting the Content to Storm or any third party, using the Services, you have thereby granted Storm a royalty-free, non-exclusive license to use, copy, distribute, transmit, display, edit, delete, publish and translate such content to the extent reasonably required by Storm to provide the Services to its customers or to ensure adherence to or enforce the terms of this Agreement.
+Storm does not claim ownership of information, materials, software or other content (collectively, the “Customer Provided Content”) that you post, upload, input, provide, submit or otherwise transmit to Storm or any third party, using the Services.
+However, you agree that by posting, uploading, inputting, providing, submitting or otherwise transmitting the Customer Provided Content to Storm or any third party, using the Services, you have thereby granted Storm a royalty-free, non-exclusive license to use, copy, distribute, transmit, display, edit, delete, publish and translate such content to the extent reasonably required by Storm to provide the Services to its customers or to ensure adherence to or enforce the terms of this Agreement.

 Except where otherwise specified by Storm, Identifiers remain the property of Storm at all times.